-We have seen some considerable changes in pension regulations in recent years.
-It is feasible to accumulate several work and private pensions during your working life while also earning your state pension entitlement.
+We have seen some considerable changes in pension regulations in recent years, not to mention the challenges created by the coronavirus.
+It is feasible to accumulate several work and private pensions during your working life, on top of your state pension entitlement.
 Consequently, it is essential to plan your pension contributions, how your pension funds are invested, and be aware of when you can access them.

 How do you plan your pension?